Marriage Takes Us Away

 Ultimately, a fight broke out between a few travelers who had too many happy hour drinks.
 Needless to say, I was livid.
 I had allowed their situation to disturb my peace.
 I wanted my way, which meant that everyone should behave according to my standards.

-During this experience, God was teaching me to be tolerant and non-judgmental of people who didn’t act just like me.
+During this experience, God was teaching me to be tolerant and non-judgmental of people who didn’t act or experience life just like me.

 Experience Builds Your Hope in God